 IRON KNIGHT COSPLAY

 Iron Knight Cosplay, a cosplayer in Northern Virginia who represents several famous characters and specializes in children’s charities and events, and has been featured by Marvel.com, Cosplayzine, Wingman magazine, and Cosfamous collector cards.

 JEFF RUTENBECK, PhD

 Dean of the School of Communication (SOC) at American University.
 Building on experience, he has launched an initiative with the College of Arts & Sciences to develop a center for persuasive gaming at AU.
-While at his previous position, Jeff oversaw growing programs in game design, game art and animation, public relations, broadcast and streaming media, and emergent media (MFA).member Jeff serves as one of the Museum’s Board of Advisors.
+While at his previous position, Jeff oversaw growing programs in game design, game art and animation, public relations, broadcast and streaming media, and emergent media (MFA).
+Jeff also serves on the Museum of Science Fiction’s Board of Advisors.